 I adore lemons.
 Their fragrance, flavour and vibrant, sunny colour.
 So, I have put them to delicious use and made this Glazed Lemon Bundt Cake for you.

-Yes it still has strips of lemon zest and juice in the batter, making sure you keep topped up on your Vitamin C!
-This cake is more akin to a Madeira Cake, being slightly denser than a sponge.
-This is most definitely a good thing people!
+Yes it still has strips of lemon zest and juice in the batter, making sure you keep topped up on your Vitamin C. In contrast, this cake is more akin to a Madeira Cake, being slightly denser than a sponge.
+And this is most definitely a good thing.

-Intensely lemony, not lip puckering though as it is wafer thin.
+Intensely lemony, not lip puckering though as it is forms the thinnest crust.

 The lemon glaze is what first hits your tongue, waking your tastebuds up and alerting them to the buttery, lemon cake that follows.
-Oh yes this cake is lemon through and through.
+Finally, this cake is lemon through and through.

-I would urge you though to buy a Bundt tin.
-They take any cake batter and turn it into the most beautiful cake without you having to do anything.
+I would urge you to invest in a Bundt tin.
+Since they take any cake batter and turn it into the most beautiful baked cake without you having to do anything.
 That’s got to be a good thing, right?

 All my Bundt tins are by Nordic Ware.
 There are various stockists in the UK so it’s worth shopping around, for both variety and price.